Skip to main content

 Overview

-The reverification proces is used to substantiate there were no material changes that affect the eligibility of the loan as delivered to Fannie Mae.
-The lender must confirm the accuracy and integrity of the information used to make the underwriting decision.
-As such, the lender is required to request reverification of the components of the loan file utilized for qualification, which may include income, employment, assets, liabilities, valuation (appraisal or property data collection), and occupancy.
+The reverification process is designed to confirm the authenticity of the loan documentation and verify the accuracy and integrity of the information relied upon in the underwriting decision.
+The process also serves to substantiate that no material changes have occurred that would affect the loan's eligibility as delivered to Fannie Mae.
+For QC random reviews, the lender must request reverification of the components of the loan file utilized for qualification, which may include income, employment, assets, liabilities, valuation (appraisal or property data collection), and occupancy.

 The lender must use the information in the reverification documentation to reconcile the information used to underwrite the loan and make the lending decision.